shyamrughani83/terraform-boilerplate/README.md

 ## Security Features

-- Private subnets for database and app tiers
+- Private subnets for database, app, and private tiers
+- Bastion host for secure SSH access to private instances
+- Dedicated private instance with no public IP
 - Security groups with least privilege access
+- Private instances only accessible via bastion host
 - S3 bucket encryption and public access blocking
 - RDS encryption at rest